 20 years have passed, believe it or not.
 The speedy Heavy Metal and Power Metallers Hibria just released their very own birthday present.

-I like the turn of events, though and the tracks are very technically savvy.
+I like the turn of events on XX, though, and the tracks are very technically savvy.
 But if continued, there is trouble on the horizon with parts of their fan base.
-Now, for those there is light at the end of the tunnel: Fool’s Paradise gets them a thrashy, speedy dose of Hibria as we know it.
+Now for those, there is light at the end of the tunnel.
+Fool’s Paradise gets them a thrashy, speedy dose of Hibria as we know it.

 Noteworthy is the mixing/mastering job done on all tracks, especially on the live ones.
-Those were recorded at Teatro do CIEE, Porto Alegre/Brazil in November 2015, none of the tracks show any sign of this low-fi, kind of hollow sound many live offerings suffer from.
+Those were recorded at Teatro do CIEE, Porto Alegre/Brazil in November 2015.
+None of the tracks show any sign of this low-fi, kind of hollow sound many live offerings suffer from.

 The new material is for sure up to par, but I would have expected some more new goodies, once I stopped unwrapping.
-But hells bells, XX contains top notch Hibria at their best.
+But hells bells, XX contains top-notch Hibria at their best.
 And the album for sure whetted the appetite of yours truly for more of that.